 We are now closed to new enrollments for Fall 2015.
 Click here for the fall schedule, detailed class descriptions and fees.
+Most of the fall classes will continue for spring semester, but new students may join.
 If you are interested in signing up for Spring 2016, email carren(at)outlookacademy(dot)com with your name, city, children's names, their grades/ages and classes they want, and we will put you on the notification list for spring.

 Academy Days Homeschool Co-op meets Thursdays for 14 weeks in the fall and 14 weeks in the spring at Coosada Baptist Church near Millbrook, Alabama, to learn, socialize and support one another.
 The co-op is designed for high school students, but we also include preschool through junior high classes so the entire family can participate.

 Academy Days Co-op is not a church school.
 If your child is compulsory age, then you must first be enrolled in a church school to comply with state regulations.
 Although many families in Academy Days belong to Outlook Academy, we welcome families from any homeschool covering.

 As a Christian homeschool co-op, we base our guidelines on precepts from the Bible, and classes are taught from a Christian worldview.
 Nevertheless, as an inclusive group, we welcome all families from diverse backgrounds, beliefs, and homeschool styles.

 We feel honored and proud by so many co-ops that follow our policies, procedures and format.
 Indeed, we are thankful that other homeschoolers have found our format and operations to be so useful as to be copied to create their own co-ops.
 We have been working out the kinks in Academy Days Co-op since 2006.
 Apparently, we have done something right, and they think so as well.
 Imitation is the sincerest form of flattery, and we appreciate the compliment.